-The project site is located in St. James Parish which is currently in attainment of all NAAQS.
-In the next 50 years, the remote agricultural land of the St. James project area is likely to remain agricultural and is not likely to impact attainment status for the Parish.
+The project site is located in St. James Parish, which is currently in attainment of all NAAQS.
+In the next 50 years, the remote agricultural land of the St. James project area is likely to remain agricultural and is not likely to impact attainment status for the parish.

-The project site is located in St. Tammany Parish which is currently in attainment of all NAAQS.
-Pine Island is likely to remain open water over the next 50 years and would neither positively nor negatively impact attainment status for the Parish.
+The project site is located in St. Tammany Parish, which is currently in attainment of all NAAQS.
+Pine Island is likely to remain open water over the next 50 years and would neither positively nor negatively impact attainment status for the parish.

-While there are few to no direct emissions of air pollutants within the Maurepas Swamp and Lake Maurepas, air quality remains a concern for those utilizing these areas for recreational and educational uses, as well as having potential effects on wildlife and vegetation.
-The primary sources of air pollution in the surrounding areas are from nearby heavy industrial activity, especially adjacent to the Mississippi River and within the Mississippi River Natural Levee area.
+While there are few to no direct emissions of air pollutants within the Maurepas Swamp and Lake Maurepas, air quality remains a concern for those using these areas for recreational and educational uses, as well as having potential effects on wildlife and vegetation.
+The primary sources of air pollution in the surrounding areas are from nearby heavy industrial activity, especially adjacent to the Mississippi River and within the Mississippi River natural levee area.
 In addition, exhaust from automobiles is a significant source of air pollutants in developed areas and along major roadways.

-National and state ambient air quality standards were developed for specific (criteria) pollutants to protect public health, safety, and welfare as a result of the Federal Clean Air Act of 1970.
-The Clean Air Act Amendments of 1990 mandated a program by which air quality must be improved and maintained to meet the National Ambient Air Quality Standards (NAAQS), with frameworks for state and regional agency jurisdictions, accountability, and an established schedule.
+National and state ambient air quality standards were developed for specific (criteria) pollutants to protect public health, safety, and welfare as a result of the federal CAA of 1970.
+The CAA Amendments of 1990 mandated a program by which air quality must be improved and maintained to meet the NAAQS, with frameworks for state and regional agency jurisdictions, accountability, and an established schedule.
 This program involves ongoing monitoring and reporting, from which regions are classified as to their attainment status for each criteria pollutant.
-Areas that meet the NAAQS for all criteria pollutants are designated as being "in attainment"; areas where a criteria pollutant level exceeds the NAAQS are designated as being "in nonattainment."
+Areas that meet the NAAQS for all criteria pollutants are designated as being "in attainment;" areas where a criteria pollutant level exceeds the NAAQS are designated as being "in nonattainment."